aaronchn/goxdp/README.md

 ### 1- Load XDP filter to interface <br />

-Load the XDP filter to a single interface
+Load the XDP filter to a single interface. --dstIP and --dstPort parameters can be omitted with the default configuration
 ```
 goxdp client --action=load --interfaces=eth0 --mode=skb --dstIP=127.0.0.1 --dstPort=8090
 ```